Long-Range Coherence and Multiple Steady States in a Lossy Qubit Array

-Simulations of this preparation scheme are shown in Fig.~\ref{prepplot}.
-The oscillations result from breathing-type back-and-forth motion of the Bell pairs under the Hamiltonian.
-Once a given sector is prepared, one can switch from the JW fermion loss to the boson pump and loss, converging to the respective steady state $\smash{\hat{\rho}_{\eta}}$.
-Note the preparation takes a few tens of tunneling time, much faster than the on-site disorder and residual on-site dissipation in a recent experiment \cite{Ma2019}.
-We analyze these timescales further in the Supplement \cite{supplement}.
+Simulations of this preparation scheme, using exact diagonalization, are shown in Fig.~\ref{prepplot}.
+The oscillations describe breathing-type back-and-forth motion of the Bell pairs under the Hamiltonian.
+Once a given sector is prepared, one can switch from the JW fermion loss to the original boson pump and loss, converging to the steady state $\smash{\hat{\rho}_{\eta}}$.
+Note the preparation takes a few tens of tunneling time, much faster than the on-site disorder and residual dissipation in a recent experiment \cite{Ma2019}.
+We analyze these timescales further in SM \cite{supplement}.

-{\it No-pump (or no-loss) limit.---}If one only has boson loss at the center ($\gamma_+=0$), all the odd JW fermionic modes, with negatively charged Bell pairs, become immune to dissipation.
-This is because they have no particle at the center site, and are not coupled to the even modes by $\hat{H}$.
+{\it No-pump (or no-loss) limit.---}If one has only boson loss at the center ($\gamma_+=0$), all the odd JW fermionic modes become immune to dissipation.
+This is because they have no particle at the center site and are eigenmodes of $\hat{H}$.
 Hence, any superposition of these modes evolves unitarily under $\hat{H}$, yielding a decoherence-free subspace \cite{Lidar2003}.
 The same is also true for the loss of JW fermions at the center.
 However, the full dynamics are very different for the two cases \cite{Malo2018}.
-For the boson loss, $\smash{\langle\hat{C}^2\rangle}$ is conserved, not the occupation of odd modes.
-Thus, an initially filled lattice approaches the vacuum at long times, not the maximally entangled state as in Fig.~\ref{prepplot}.
+For the boson loss, $\smash{\langle\hat{C}^2\rangle}$ is conserved, not the occupation of odd modes, as the string in Eq.~\eqref{JordanWigner} couples odd and even modes.
+Thus, an initially filled lattice approaches the vacuum at long times, not the maximally entangled state in Fig.~\ref{prepplot}.
 With boson pump instead of loss, the particle and hole states are interchanged, and one again finds a decoherence-free subspace.